Checklist to Prepare for a Nonprofit Audit

 A well-prepared nonprofit organization can approach the annual audit with confidence.
 By following this comprehensive checklist, you can ensure your financial records are organized, readily accessible, and compliant with accounting standards.
 This proactive approach will streamline the audit process, minimize disruptions to operations, and reinforce the financial transparency that is essential for nonprofit success.

-Michael Cecere, CPA, MST is a Partner and Julianne Schwallie, CPA, MBA is a Senior Accountant in the Nonprofit Practice Group at Gray, Gray & Gray, LLP, an accounting and consulting firm in Canton, MA.
+Julianne Schwallie, CPA, MBA is a Manager in the Nonprofit Practice Group at Gray, Gray & Gray, LLP, an accounting and consulting firm in Canton, MA.

 Spread the Word